PeizhiShi/SsdNet/README.md

 Created by Peizhi Shi at University of Huddersfield.

+**You will NOT utilise the code for military, nuclear, missile, animal slaughter, meat production, weaponry end uses or conduct any other activities involving the code where human/animal life or property may be at stake.**

 ### Introduction

 The SsdNet is a novel learning-based intersecting feature recognition and localisation method.
 At the time of its release, the SsdNet achieves the state-of-the-art intersecting feature recognition and localisation performance.
 This repository provides the source codes of the SsdNet.